+Oropi shooting: Man seriously injured

-Police arrest man after shooting at Oropi
+Police have confirmed a man has suffered injuries were from an apparent gunshot wound at Oropi early this morning.

+Police were unable to confirm what hospital the man was taken to, but said ''injuries were from an apparent gunshot wound''.

-A man has been arrested after shots were fired at Seales Road in Oropi.
+Earlier police said a man has been arrested after shots were fired at Seales Road in Oropi, the victim was not the shooter.

 Police said in a statement on their website it attended a report of a firearms incident on Mountain Road, Oropi, about 12am today.